bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/ocean-tides.md

 but in any case, they aren't doing KYC stuff.
 That's for sure.
-Right

 Speaker 1: 00:06:26

-now, you can just plug
+Right now, you can just plug in and start mining.

-Speaker 0: 00:06:27

-in and start mining.

-Speaker 1: 00:06:28

 One thing that they're doing very practically is that you as a miner don't create an account or you don't have to.
 You just provide a Bitcoin address straight as you're directly from the miner.